jimbo51235/TomatoProgress3Colors/README.md

 abortBackColor: It's the background color of the abort button.<br/>
 abortTitleNormalColor: It's the title color the abort button for the normal state.<br/>
 abortTitleHighlightedColor: It's the title color the abort button for the highlighted state.<br/>

+<h2>Notes</h2>
+1. The wheel stroke values must be continuous, or the framework won't show a progessive wheel, and you will see a console message that says 'Wrong degrees!.'
+That is, endDegree0 must equal startDegree1, and endDegree1 must equal startDegree2.
+Additionally, the summation of the absolute values of start and end degree numbers must equal 360.